DesperC/Awesome-Splatoon3-Hacking/README.md

 and thats basically everything about splatoon 3 modding. the next sections and sub sections of the tutorial are just to be used as reference points for how to do specific things. think of it as the Splatoon 3 API Documentation.

 # Specific Weapon Parameters
-This section will have sub sections that all focus on telling you where and how to modify more specific weapon functionality
+This section will have sub sections that all focus on telling you where and how to modify more specific weapon functionality. general functions of a class will not be covered as they are either unimportant or easy to understand yourself.

 ### Ink Consumption
-Down in the `WeaponParam` section for your weapon you will find a variable called `InkConsume` this variable tells the game how much ink to remove from the tank per shot.
+Down in the `WeaponParam` section for your weapon you will find a variable called `InkConsume` this variable tells the game how much ink to remove from the tank **per shot**.

 ### Paint Parameters
-Around line 19 you should find a section called `PaintParam` thee give you a ton of customization for how much paint the weapon does.
+find a section called `PaintParam` these give you a ton of customization for how much paint the weapon does.
 Multiplying all the values by 10 gives you some really fun results.

 ### RNG